Blazzzin/FormatX/README.md

 # FormatX
 ### Your All-in-One File Conversion System

 Welcome to **FormatX**!
-This repository houses the ultimate solution for managing and transforming digital documents and images with ease.
+This repository houses the ultimate solution for managing and transforming digital documents with ease.
 From conversions to organization, **FormatX** simplifies your workflow, saving you time and effort.

 ---